- Veterans for cybersecurity

 Assistance for veterans transitioning from military service to the private sector

-VeteranSec is an online community of military veterans employed in or interested in information technology and cybersecurity fields.
+VeteranSec is an online community of military veterans employed in or interested in the information technology and cybersecurity fields.
 Currently, they offer a private networking channel, free training videos, and a cybersecurity blog with training tutorials.

 From the military to cybersecurity